cysouw/graphicalgrammar/text/english.md

 Blackboard exercise from Alcott [-@alcott1842: 193].
 He proposes that "we may draw a curved line from the governing word to the word which is governed; or at least require a pupil to do it, in view of the rest."
 This approach looks very much like the *vinculum* from Picket, cf. [@fig:picket1815_80].
 :::

-### Greene (1848) *A treatise on the structure of the English language*

-Samuel Stillman Greene (1810-1883) Only 1874 system of abstract notation is really notewhorthy, based on the idea of analysis from earlier.

-mostly british tradition ?!

-1848 version also online [@greene1848] görlach original 1846

-cited here in printing from 1849. graphics "formula for a sentence" [@greene1849: 67, 70, 82, 111, 120, 167, 184] meaning of digits is unclear (first/second/third = word/phrase/clause)

-67: also abbreviations of classes S, P, Obj, Adv, Adj

-Later different systems, e.g.

-- [@greene1860: 171-177] subject-predicate base with modifiers in brackets
-- [@greene1874: 23-24] summarise structure with "significant symbols" S, P, a, o, v (cf Jespersen??? just coincidence...)

-more books, nothing new:

-- https://www.loc.gov/item/17013887/ The elements of English grammar (1856) görlach original 1852
-- https://www.loc.gov/item/40018555/ An introduction to the study of English grammar (1868) görlach original 1856

 ### Hall (1849) *Encyclopedia of English grammar*